dysmalpy/dysmalpy/docs/tutorials/dysmalpy_quickstart_example.rst

 Quickstart ``Dysmalpy`` example
 ===============================

-This code can be pasted within a python session to quickly test Dysmalpy model creation.
+This code can be pasted within a python session to quickly test `Dysmalpy` model creation.

+Alternatively, the :download:`script <dysmalpy_quickstart_example.py>`
-Alternatively, the script (`dysmalpy_quickstart_example.py`_) can be run with:
+can be run with:

 .. _dysmalpy_quickstart_example.py: dysmalpy_quickstart_example.py